ahjones/clj-oauth-server/README.markdown

 `lein jar`

 The server support is implemented as Ring middleware.
 It depends on params middleware already having been run upstream.

+# Use #

+`clj-oauth-server` is in clojars.
+Use it by including it in `project.clj`

+    [clj-oauth-server "1.0.0"]

+Add it to your application.
+Ensure that ring parameter middleware is before `clj-oauth-server`.

+    (def app (-> routes
+                 (oauth/wrap-oauth token-finder)
+                 handler/api))

+`token-finder` is a function that looks up consumer secret and token secret given consumer key and token.

+    (defn token-finder [consumer token]
+      ["consumer_secret" "token_secret"])

+This would always match.

 # Authors #